 Director, Faculty Instructional Development

-Dr. Spear Ellinwood also designs and conducts workshops on the use of technology for teaching in various settings.
-Workshops include faculty from UAHS colleges.
-She also generates programming and durable materials as well as collaborating with other UAHS colleges to support the development and enhancement of technology skills for faculty and office staff.
+Dr. Spear Ellinwood also designs and conducts workshops on the use of technology for teaching in various settings, including creating programming and durable materials as well as collaborating with other UAHS colleges to support the development and enhancement of technology skills for faculty and office staff.
 (See, SOS).

-Dr. Spear Ellinwood serves on the Dean's Council on Faculty Affairs (Chair, 2018-19), and is a member of Women in Academic Medicine and serves on the Steering Committee and as a mentor for medical students in the Medical Education Distinction Track, the Longitudinal Curriculum Committee in the Curriculum Redesign effort, and the IPEP Disabilities Committee.
+Dr. Spear Ellinwood serves on the Dean's Council on Faculty Affairs (Chair, 2018-19), and is a member of Women in Academic Medicine .
+She also serves on the Steering Committee and as a mentor for medical students in the Medical Education Distinction Track.
 She also provides support for other educational and policy committees in the College of Medicine.
-She is a member of AZCAT, a chartered working group that contributes to the overall educational mission of the College of Medicine.

 Karen Spear Ellinwood is the Director of Faculty Instructional Development, and Assistant Professor, Department of Obstetrics & Gynecology, UA College of Medicine.
 She practiced law (primarily criminal defense) for 13 years before entering the education profession.
 Dr. Spear Ellinwood earned her JD from Brooklyn Law School (1986), following a bachelor's degree in Social Work (1982).
 She earned her PhD in education in 2011, and an Education Specialist (EdS) degree in bilingual education in 2003, from the University of Arizona College of Education.
 Karen also completed a Fiction Fellowship at CUNY Writers' Institute in 2010-11, and writes fiction and children’s books in her spare time.
 Dr. Spear Ellinwood currently directs instructional development efforts for the College of Medicine - teaching physicians and science faculty strategies for teaching and how to use technology in classroom and clinical settings.
 She also conducts education research and assists in developing curriculum for medical students.